hackeryarn/blog/content/post/async-python/index.md

 Less surprisingly, FastAPI had much better RPS performance than either Django version.
 It's in the name after all.

 When it came to latency, we start to see an advantage of async request handling.
 Both FastAPI and Async Django had almost no outliers, while Sync Django saw some a few requests take much longer than others.
-This is a very nice property when you want to make sure users get consistent performance.
+This is a great advantage of async.
+Tail latency can become a horrible sticking point when a portion of the user base thinks the site is unresponsive, so smoothing out the curve at the cost of a slower average might be a worthy trade off.

 ### Database reads
 Although the previous section gives us some baseline, even the simplest app, unless you're building a static site, will need to connect to a database.
 So let's connect to a database and perform some reads as part of our load test.